willemverbuyst/school-dashboard-frontend/README.md

 - As a student I want to sign up/login in order to use the dashboard and see my grades/progress.
 - When logged in I will see an overview (sidebar) of the classes I am attending.
 - On the main page I will see a chart with my average grade for each subject.
-  -By clicking on a subject in the sidebar I will see an overview of all my scores (per test) for that subject.
+- By clicking on a subject in the sidebar I will see an overview of all my scores (per test) for that subject.
 - On this details page there is a button to do a test for that subject.
+The student will get 3 random questions per test for that subject.
 - I will see a 'finish test' button, and get a display of a message with the result.

 ### As a teacher ...